checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 widened bounds `{V:i+1}` can be added to `Gen[Bi][Bj]`, provided we have already tested for pointer access of the form `if (*(V + high + (i - 1)))`.

+Note: For this dataflow analysis the actual value at the upper bound does not matter and we don't explicitly check that value as part of the analysis.
+The actual value is determined at runtime.
+Accordingly, if the value at the upper bound is non-null then we would widen the bounds on the true edge of an `if` condition.

 For example:
 ```
 _Nt_array_ptr<T> V : bounds (V + low, V + high);